ASD-Blueprint/desktop.gov.au/blueprint/security/hybrid-system-security-plan.md

 Guidelines for Software Development | Not Applicable | The HybridSystem is not designed to support software development activities.
 Guidelines for Database Systems | Not Applicable | The Agency is responsible for database systems leveraged by the HybridSystem.
 Guidelines for Email | Applicable | The HybridSystem leverages Office 365 to provide email functionality.
-Guidelines for Networking | Applicable | The CloudSystem is designed to run using the public internet.
+Guidelines for Networking | Applicable | The HybridSystem is designed to run using the public internet.
 All security controls are implemented on the endpoint devices and the Office 365 component.
 The Office 365 design includes a high-level network diagram showing the components that are considered in scope.
 Conditional access policies and MCAS to limit access to the environment from anonymity networks.
-The configuration and fine tuning of these policies is the shared responsibility of the Agency and the CloudSystem.
+The configuration and fine tuning of these policies is the shared responsibility of the Agency and the HybridSystem.
 Guidelines for Cryptography | Applicable | The HybridSystem makes use of cryptography to protect both data at rest and data in transit.
 Guidelines for Gateways | Applicable | The HybridSystem leverages Exchange Online Protection and Office 365 Advanced Threat Protection (ATP) for content filtering.
 Guidelines for Data Transfers | Applicable | The HybridSystem is responsible for implementing technical controls relating to data transfer and content filtering.